 - 1. Place enough crumpled balls of newspaper or other paper into the insert to cover the bottom of the firebox. - 2.
 Place small dry kindling on the crumpled paper. - 3.
 Place larger dry kindling on top of the small kindling. - 4.
-Open the draft control fully to the right (located on the right side of the faceplate, Figure 3.1) - 5.
+Open the draft control fully to the right (located on the right side of the faceplate, Figure 3.4) - 5.
 Light a fire at the bottom of the crumpled paper and close the door.
 If the fire tends to go out, momentarily hold the door slightly ajar to fan the fire.
 As soon as the fire catches hold, close the door. - 6.
 Ideally the large kindling should be burned until a thick bed of red embers is obtained.
 At that point, add cordwood fuel and continue to operate the draft control wide open until the fire is well established.
 Once the firebox is hot, the draft control can be partially closed by moving the knob to the left to adjust the intensity of the fire.

-Use Table 3.2 to adjust the draft control to the desired burn rate:
+Use Table 3.4 to adjust the draft control to the desired burn rate:

-Burn Rate Draft Setting

-Low Push Control to end of travel.

-Medium Low Pull Control by 3/8" from closed position.

-Medium High Pull Control by 3/4" from closed position

-High Pull Control to end of travel.
+Burn Rate Draft Setting Low Move Control left to end of travel.
+Medium Low Move Control right by 9/16" - 1" (14.3 - 25.4mm) from closed position.
+Medium High Move Control right by 7/8" - 1 3/4" (22.2 - 44.5mm) from closed position High Move Control to right hand end of travel.